kiranadep/3rd-Eye-realtime-event-detection-for-video-servillence-application/README.md

-# 3rd Eye Real-time Event Detection for Video Surveillance Application
+# The 3rd Eye Real-time Event Detection for Video Surveillance Application

 3rd Eye is a real-time event detection video surveillance application that monitors video feeds, detects fires, and alerts users instantly.
 Built as a web application using Electron, it can be converted into a desktop application for enhanced accessibility and usability.
 # Features